Shih Tzu Anal Glands: What You Need to Know

 Years ago, the advice given to people was to express the anal glands during each visit to the groomer.
 Groomers were taught to express the glands using an external method of squeezing and lifting at the 4 and 8 o'clock positions on either side of the rectum.
 A common misconception is that all Shih Tzu dogs need to have their anal glands expressed at every grooming appointment.

-Expressing anal glands is no longer advised because they found that dogs that were having their anal glands routinely expressed had more inflammation and problems.
+Expressing anal glands is no longer advised because experts found that dogs that were having their anal glands routinely expressed had more inflammation and problems.
 The actual manipulation was causing injury.
-However, if your vet recommends expressing your dog's anal glands at home, ask to learn how to do it properly.
+However, if your vet recommends expressing your dog's anal glands at home, ask your vet to demonstrate how to do this at home.

 How to Express Your Dog’s Anal Glands